Gyja/Gyja.github.io/_includes/partnership.md

 We can help with your partnership with Amazon.
 Just starting?
-Got a few competencie's already?
+Got a few competencies already?
-We have the experience and the knowhow to help you achieve AWS Premier Partners's of Amazon.
+We have the coal face experience and the knowhow to help you achieve AWS Premier Partners's of Amazon.

-Where will help:
+Where we will help:
 * Speed up your certification
 * Deep understanding of the Amazon culture
+* Understanding of the business impact AWS will make
 * Derive more value to you and your customers

-From:
+What do we deliver:
 * Business requirements
 * Technical Requirements
 * Reading between those lines